 10. Explain how a tower’s center of gravity not being over its base will cause it to fail.

 11. Freestanding lamps are easily pushed or pulled over by toddlers.
 What are two ways that a lamp could be more stable?
-Use Centre of Gravity in your answer.
+Use centre of gravity in your answer.

 12. Describe three differences between the two structures shown here that make A more stable than B.